elcodedocle/stuckinthemailerwithyou/postfix_safety_goals.md

  - Integrate SpamAssassin to detect and filter out spam.

- - Use Pflogsumm cia crontab to produce and mail periodical reports to a supervisor email account, in order to detect any unusual activity.
+ - Use Pflogsumm via crontab to produce and mail periodical reports to a supervisor email account, in order to detect any unusual activity.

 Missing something?
 Say something!
 Open a ticket or send your PR.